 share our people's expertise through volunteering opportunities.

-Our Social Mobility Schools programme is aimed at schools across the UK with a higher than average proportion of students eligible for free school meals and/or located in a social mobility cold spot (England only) or areas of deprivation.
+Our Social Mobility Schools programme is aimed at schools across the UK with a higher than average proportion of students eligible for free school meals and/or located in an area of deprivation.

 We’re committed to supporting other disadvantaged groups, such as refugees, through our employability skills programmes and mental health first aid training.